Pickleboyonline/rust-native/README.md

 A React Native like framework that uses Rust instead of Javascript

 ### Why?
-Because of Rust's blazingly fast spped and hype.
+Because of Rust's hype and blazingly fast speed.
 Also, I have Typescript/Javascript fatigue.
 Oh yeah, and Rust apparantly has the best-in-class memory safety and developer experience.

 ### General Notes
  - SolidJs like reactivity and structure.
 The choice here is mainly because I could not find a good VDOM library in Rust.